Town Board Meetings

 Speaking During Public Comment

-All members of the public and all public officials are allowed to photograph and tape or video record public meetings so long as the photography or recording is done in a manner which does not interfere with the meeting.
-The presiding officer may make the determination that the photography or recording is being done in a manner that interferes with the meeting after taking into consideration attendant movement and activity, distance from the deliberations of the Board, noise, size of equipment, ability of the public to participate in the meeting notwithstanding the photography or recording, and any other pertinent factor.
-It the presiding officer makes the determination that the photography or recording is interfering with the meeting, the presiding officer may request an accommodation to avoid the interference and if not sufficient or complied with, order the photography or recording to be stopped.
+All individuals shall place their respective cell phones and electronic devices in silent mode during the public meeting.
+All individuals attending the public meeting are allowed to photograph and tape or video record public meetings so long as the photography or recording is done in a manner which does not interfere with the meeting.
+The Presiding Officer may make the determination that the photography or recording is being done in a manner that interferes with the meeting after taking into consideration attendant movement and activity, distance from the deliberations of the Board, noise, size of equipment, ability of the public to participate in the meeting notwithstanding the photography or recording, and any other pertinent factor.
+If the Presiding Officer makes the determination that the photography or recording is interfering with the meeting, the Presiding Officer may request an accommodation to avoid the interference and if not sufficient or complied with, order the photography or recording to be stopped.
+Any individual violating this section shall be given a verbal warning by the Presiding Officer to cease the conduct.
+In the event the individual refuses to cease, the Presiding Officer shall request that the individual leave the Board Room.
+Upon a refusal to leave on request, the Presiding Officer shall then verbally direct the individual to leave the Board Room.
+Upon refusal of said direction, the Presiding Officer may seek assistance of law enforcement to remove the individual.

 Executive Session Policy